scrappy1987/pamm.seed/readme.md

 The [build.sbt](build.sbt) file has been configured to invoke the karma test runner to execute the jasmine unit tests as part of the sbt test task.

-The [Build.scala](project/Build.scala) file contains the definition for this client test task
+The [ClientTestTask.scala](project/ClientTestTask.scala) file contains the definition for this client test task

 To run the karma tests open a command window at the project root and enter the following command

-    sbt test
+    activator svc/test

 This will invoke the Play unit tests as well as the Angular client unit tests.